 Gore R7 Fore-Tex Shakedry Jacket

 Each has its own purpose, but for ours, Gore-Tex Active is going to be the best membrane to be completely waterproof while still breathing during high output.
-The R7 jacket adds Shakedry to the mix, flipping the Gore-Tex Active inside out and completely removing the third layer of the jacket.
+The R7 jacket flips the Gore-Tex Active inside out, completely removing the third layer of the jacket.
 Eventually, that third layer gets wet in the rain and completely blocks moisture from breathing.
 No third layer equals less weight coming in at 6.6 ounces.